mondaycom/monday-code-quickstarts/quickstart-python/README.md

 5. Monday sends the user back to the app's callback URL with an authorization code.
 6. The app exchanges the authorization code for an access token, This token is then used for subsequent requests to the server.
-7. The app saves the access token using Monday Code StorageAPI.
+7. The app saves the access token using Monday's StorageAPI.

 ### Custom Action